Provider’s Code of Conduct

 16. CONDITIONS: The Instructor shall be informed with regards to conditions in the area chosen using appropriate weather, snow and avalanche forecasts.

-17. TECHNICAL SKILLS: The NNAS recommends that all Providers and Instructors keep up to date with current safe practice and techniques relevant to the NNAS and record personal and professional associated experience.
+17. TECHNICAL SKILLS: The NNAS recommends that all Providers and Instructors keep up to date with current safe practice and techniques relevant to the NNAS and record the personal and professional associated experience.

 18. ADVICE: Instructors/ Providers will respond courteously and helpfully to all requests for advice about navigation matters.
 They should offer to help aspirant instructors and professionals from other areas recognising any potential possible legal implications.